-March 2013/7th Edition - Design-Basis Threat (FOUO): This report creates a profile of the type, composition, and capabilities of adversaries.
-The design of this document is such that it can be updated easily and correlated with the countermeasures contained in the Physical Security Criteria for Federal Facilities: An Interagency Security Committee Standard.
+December 2013/8th Edition - Design-Basis Threat (FOUO): This report creates a profile of the type, composition, and capabilities of adversaries.
+The design of this document is such that it can be updated easily and correlated with the countermeasures in the ISC Risk Management Process for Federal Facilities: An Interagency Security Committee Standard.
 In order to keep pace with the changing nature of the threats to Federal facilities, updates to the Design-Basis Threat are made every six months and a full membership review of the document is conducted annually.

 February 2013/1st Edition – Items Prohibited from Federal Facilities – An ISC Standard: (PDF, 15 pages – 344.29 KB) A standard that establishes a guideline process for detailing control of prohibited items into Federal facilities and identifies responsibilities for denying entry to those individuals who attempt to enter with such items.

 January 2012/1st Edition – Security Specialist Competencies, An ISC Guideline: (PDF, 24 pages – 1.7 MB) A guideline providing the range of core competencies federal security specialists should possess to perform their basic duties and responsibilities.